silogen/docs/docs/tutorials/low-code-fine-tuning-tutorial.md

 ---
 tags:
-  - developer center
+  - AMD AI Workbench
   - fine-tuning
   - tutorial
 ---

 # Fine-tune a model with low code

-This guide teaches you how to fine-tune a model through the Developer Center user interface without writing any code.
+This guide teaches you how to fine-tune a model through AMD AI Workbench user interface without writing any code.
 Follow these steps to complete a fine-tuning job:

 1. Select a base model and a dataset for fine-tuning.
 2. Start the model fine-tuning workload and monitor its status.